HookturnDigital/acf-custom-database-tables-docs/Advanced Usage/Working with repeater fields.md

 ## A note on nested repeaters

 At this stage, nested repeaters will be encoded into the top-level repeater data.
-Nested repeaters do not currently create their own tables.
+Nested ACF repeaters are not currently eligible for creating their own normalized database tables.

 ## Some caveats to be aware of